-In this digital age, most companies maintain an online site where they may upload content that is helpful to their target market while building their brand.
-It is often a challenge to protect all those images and texts online.
-While there is a law that protects tangible original works such as written works, photos, movies, software, and songs, you need to remember that in some circumstances, protection is not applicable.
-Facts and ideas are generally considered to be in the public domain.
+In this digital age, most companies maintain an online site where they upload content that is helpful to their target market while building their brand.
+It is often a challenge to protect the vast amount of images and text this entails.
+While copyright law is there to protect original works of authorship, such as written works, photos, movies, software, and songs, you need to remember that in some circumstances, copyright law is not applicable.
+Facts and ideas, for instance, are generally considered to be in the public domain.

-Infringement is the offense cited when somebody reproduced an original work of another without due permission or citation.
+Copyright infringement is the offense committed when someone reproduces another’s original work without permission or credit.
 It may please you to note that there are tools available online if your company property has been the target of copyright infringement.

 Google Image Search Is Your Friend

 A common form of copyright infringement is grabbing photos from a blog or a website.
-If the other website did not ask for your permission in using the images, even if they cited your site as the source, this is still defined as copyright infringement and is punishable under infringement law.
+If the other website did not ask for your permission in using the images, even if they cited your site as the source, this is still copyright infringement and is actionable as such.